Finite Pinwheel Scheduling: the k-Visits Problem: Introduction

 In this work, we introduce a finite variant of \textsc{Pinwheel Scheduling}, which we call \textsc{$k$-Visits}.
 The motivation for this variant is twofold: first, certain deadline-based applications may only require a finite amount of task repetitions; second, the study of this variant may be useful as an intermediate step for settling the complexity of \textsc{Pinwheel Scheduling}.
-Notably, the proof of PSPACE-membership of Holte et al.~\cite{Holte_Pinwheel} implies that the existence of an infinite schedule is equivalent to the existence of a (finite) schedule of length equal to the product of the input deadlines, strengthening the connection between finite and infinite variants of the problem.
+Notably, the proof of PSPACE-membership by Holte et al.~\cite{Holte_Pinwheel} implies that the existence of an infinite schedule is equivalent to the existence of a (finite) schedule of length equal to the product of the input deadlines, strengthening the connection between finite and infinite variants of the problem.

 We find that the simplest version of \textsc{$k$-Visits} in which $k = 1$ is trivial, but the $k=2$ version turns out to be a challenging combinatorial problem.
-Hence, the main focus of this work is the $k=2$ version, i.e., the \textsc{$2$-Visits} problem, for which we prove strong NP-completeness and propose special-case polynomial-time algorithms.
+Hence, the main focus of this work is the $k=2$ version, i.e., the \textsc{$2$-Visits} problem, for which we prove strong NP-completeness and examine tractable special cases.
 Notably, this strong NP-hardness result transfers to a generalization of \textsc{Pinwheel Scheduling} in which the deadline of each task may vary throughout the schedule.
 This is of particular interest as, to the best of our knowledge, no such result exists for \textsc{Pinwheel Scheduling}.
 We summarize the main differences in what is known for the two problems in Table~\ref{tab:comparison}.

+We remark that our hardness result may prove useful in the future for settling the PSPACE-completeness of \PWS, since PSPACE-hardness proofs for periodic problems often rely on modifying the NP-hardness proof of some finite version (e.g.,~\cite{Los_Alamos_periodic_PSPACE,Papadimitriou_book}).